ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 An unexpected consequence of returning more data (now matching that returned by the API) is that it is harder to save it in a tabular format.
 For instance one tweet might have one media, mention two users and have three hashtags.
-There isn't a simple way to saved it in a single row uniformly for all tweets or it could lead to confusion.
+There isn't a simple way to save it in a single row uniformly for all tweets or it could lead to confusion.

 This resulted in deprecating `save_as_csv`, `read_twitter_csv` and related functions because they don't work with the new data structure and it won't be possible to load the complete data from a csv.